patricklamba/List_of_articles/README.md

     - create a list of articles
     - delete a list of articles
     - show contact that add the list of articles
-    - show details of list articles
+    - show details of articles